tejpalvirk/rubric_storm/README.md

 # STORM for Rubric Generation

-**Note:** This document describes an adaptation of the STORM system specifically designed for generating evaluation rubrics, rather than Wikipedia-like articles.
+**Note:** This is an adaptation of the STORM system for generating evaluation rubrics, rather than Wikipedia-like articles.

 ## Overview